joao-parana/swift-playground-builder/README.md

 * `allowsReset` - A Playground's code can be modified and saved.
 The Playground can be reset to its original code from the "Editor → Reset Playground" menu.
 This menu can be disabled for a Playground by setting this option to `false`.
 Default: `true`
 * `platform` - Set the platform to `osx` or `ios` to be able to import each platform's respective frameworks.
 Default: 'osx'

+## Markdown Format

+Swift code is extracted from the Markdown with the same syntax used to specify languages for code blocks in GitHub-flavored Markdown:

+    ```swift
+    println("Hello, world!")
+    ```

 ## TODO